 > Fishery surveys

-> Precise & careful silt dredging of sections: early winter, years 1&2
+> Precise & careful silt dredging of sections: early winter, originally planned for years 1 & 2, but now will only be required this year.

 > Information board installation